Eckohaus/Angular_Momentum_Reaction_Engine/ReadMe.md

 - Infinities_Transport : This is an example of infinity when it is assigned.
 And in terminology this implies that infinity will draw to a close when a certain condition is met.
 Infinities_transport, assigns electron transport as a key function to energetic distribution.
 And therefore create loss/gain vectors within that movement.

 - Inifinities_Continuous : Encapsulates the context of infinity frozen in time.
 Let's imagine.
 There are no loss/gain vectors included.
-And instead just a description of the nuclear ratio's which are to be used, assigned.
+And instead just a description of the nuclear ratio's which are to be assigned.
 In order to approach infinity.

 Infinities_Transport : Ratios
 * Sequence =(SUM(A:C)) is derived upon the calculation (((1.5578+0.102414319819447)*0.95)+1.5578).
 Recall this is an aspect which includes the assignment of electron transportation.
 It's fixed aspect within this calculation and should not be adjusted.